Skip to Page Content

 3.0 Identification of Persistently Dangerous Schools

-3.2 Notwithstanding any provision herein to the contrary, any year that a School fails to comply with the reporting mandates, as set forth in 3.1 above, to the Delaware Department of Education or to the appropriate police agency as set forth above, the Department of Education will consider the School as if it otherwise met the criteria to be classified as a Persistently Dangerous School for that year until such time as it may be determined, in the sole discretion of the Department, that the School has met such reporting requirements.
+3.3 Notwithstanding any provision herein to the contrary, any year that a school fails to comply with the reporting mandates to the Department or to the appropriate police agency as required by law, the Department will consider the school as if it otherwise met the criteria to be classified as a persistently dangerous school for the entire fiscal year.

 22 DE Reg.
 297 (10/01/18)